 Limits on Unemployment Benefits: Duration & Maximum Weekly Payment

-State unemployment benefit eligibility typically expires after 26 consecutive weeks, after which a worker who remains unemployed no longer receives weekly payments.
+Regular state unemployment benefit (regular UI) eligibility typically expires after 26 consecutive weeks of benefits, after which an unemployed worker who remains out of work no longer receives weekly payments.

 - Have exhausted state or federal unemployment compensation for a benefit year (12-month period) beginning on or after July 1, 2019